Blue Air has ceased operations as of septiembre 2022 and is no longer flying.

 |Sibiu||SBZ||Sibiu International Airport|

-The Blue Air fleet consists of the following aircraft:
+The Blue Air fleet consisted of the following aircraft:

 |Boeing 737-300||1||148||To eventually be retired|